Glossary

 A piece of patterned, tongued and grooved lumber, used to cover the ceiling of a room in older houses.

-Center Matching
+Center Matching (Panels)

 Each panel face is made with an even number of flitch sheets with a center line appearing at the midpoint of the panel and an equal number of veneer sheets on each side of the center line.
 The number of leaves on the face is always even, but the widths are not necessarily the same.